emacs-eaf/emacs-application-framework/README.md

-## EAF Application Screenshots
+# EAF Screenshots
-You can explore [EAF Screenshots](SCREENSHOT.md) of eaf application to feeling what's it
+You can explore [EAF Screenshots](SCREENSHOT.md) to feeling what's EAF.

 # What is Emacs Application Framework?
 Emacs Application Framework is a development framework that developers can develop any PyQt program and integrate into Emacs.